-Lance Henriksen is a veteran American actor who is best known for his work in various fantasy and sci-fi projects over the last three decades, along with his prominent voice work in various video games and animated series over the last decade.
+Lance James Henriksen (born May 5, 1940 in Manhattan, New York) is a veteran American actor who is best known for his work in various fantasy and sci-fi projects over the last four decades, along with his prominent voice work in various video games and animated series over the last decade.

 To date, Henriksen has starred in nearly 200 film and television projects, and continues to appear in several projects each year.

 He and Bill Paxton also hold one of the most interesting distinctions of Chronically Killed Actors: They are the only two actors to have been killed by an Alien, a Terminator and a Predator - Paxton had the slight advantage though, as Henriksen is killed off-screen in The Terminator.

 - Andrei Rublev in the English dub of IGPX: Immortal Grand Prix

 - Emperor of the North (1973) — Railroad worker